pgdogdev/docs/docs/configuration/pgdog.toml/databases.md

+---
+icon: material/database-settings
+---
 # Database settings

-Database settings configure which databases PgDog is proxying.
+Database settings configure which databases PgDog is managing.
 This is a TOML list of hosts, ports, and other settings like database roles (primary or replica).

-For each database host, add a `[[databases]]` entry to `pgdog.toml`.
+For each database instance, add a `[[databases]]` entry to `pgdog.toml`.
 For example:

 ```toml
 [[databases]]